sum01/fmt-micro/help/fmt.md

 To manually run formatting on the current file, use the `fmt` command.
 You can also just save the file, assuming you have `fmt-onsave` set to true.

-To get a list of supported formatters, run the `fmt list` command, or read the `README.md`.
-A table of formatters will be printed to Micro's log.
+To get a list of supported formatters, run the `fmt list` command.
+A table of supported formatters will be printed to Micro's log.

 To enable the individual formatters, run `set FormatterName true`.\
-When saving a supported file-type, the plugin will automatically run on the file & save any changes.
+When saving a supported file-type, the plugin will automatically run on the file & save any changes, unless you set `fmt-onsave` to false.

 Please note that all formatters are disabled by default, as to not accidentally format your files.
 You must enable them individually for this plugin to do